Hyperfoil/Horreum/docs/site/content/en/docs/Tutorials/grafana/index.md

 There is a good chance you only want data from certain runs.
 The `/labelValues` endpoint supports a `filter` query parameter to filter out datasets.
+See [Extracting data via labelValues](/docs/reference/extracting-data-via-labelvalues/) for the full reference including ordering, pagination, and additional examples.
 There are 2 ways to filter:
 1. provide a json object that must exist in the label values.